 If you hear “complain”, connect the customer to X

 What we’re trying to get at is that you need to program for every available outcome, and if you forget to program for all variations of an input, then the computer is completely stumped and no action will be taken.
 We’ve probably all experienced this.
 You ring a customer service line and an automated receiver asks why you are calling.
 When you answer, you’re hit with “I’m sorry, I didn’t catch that”.
 You then get stuck in an endless loop with a computerized voice saying “can you repeat that”.
 Of course, even if you’re trying to be as clear and concise as possible if you have anything other than a mainstream accident that you’re in for a bad experience.

-With a Deep Learning voice recognition system, the computer listens for the building blocks of speech.
+With a Deep Learning voice recognition system that you can successfully build after taking deep learning courses, the computer listens for the building blocks of speech.
 The computer is listening for “err”, “suh”, “sh” “chuh” and other syllables common in whatever language it’s made for.
 By using huge collections of speech data, the system can begin to learn what outcomes are expected with certain speech patterns, and what the appropriate response is.
 As long as the system has used enough data to learn, it’s much better at detecting accents, dissecting meaning from unusual phrasing, and delivering the right response.

 The principles of AI, Deep Learning, and Machine Learning, can be applied to several areas of the customer service journey.
 We can use AI to route customers through to the right agents, provide more meaningful solutions to customers, and much more.